 A counsellor or psychotherapist can help you to discuss and understand your fear of death and dying so that you can live more fully in the present.
 If your anxiety is connected to depression, addiction, or obsessive-compulsive disorder, they will also work with you on these issues

 Anxiety is a feeling of unease, fear or apprehension about what’s to come.
 Often our bodies respond to stress with anxiety and most people will feel anxious at some point in their life, such as before sitting an exam or going to a job interview.
 However, while stress may pass when the issue causing it is overcome (for example meeting a deadline), anxiety is something that can persist whether or not its cause is clear.

 If your feelings of anxiety are extreme, it is difficult to control your worries or your symptoms are interfering with your daily life over a long period, you may have an anxiety disorder.
 Anxiety is the main symptom of several conditions, including phobias, panic disorder, post-traumatic stress disorder (PTSD) and social anxiety disorder.

 Anxiety can feel different for different people and can include physical and psychological symptoms.
 You might feel that you have a racing heart and experience feelings of panic, fear and worry.
 Some of the common symptoms include:

-Ordinary anxiety, whilst unpleasant, is a feeling that comes and goes, but does not interfere with your everyday life.
-When suffering with an anxiety disorder, the physical and psychological symptoms of anxiety may be with you all of the time.
+Ordinary anxiety, whilst unpleasant, is a feeling that comes and goes but does not interfere with your everyday life.
+When suffering from an anxiety disorder, the physical and psychological symptoms of anxiety may be with you all of the time.

 An anxiety disorder may result in you stopping doing things that you enjoy.
 For example, it may prevent you from getting on a plane, crossing the road, or even leaving your home.
 If left untreated, your anxiety is likely to keep getting worse.